stripe/stripe-dotnet/README.md

 ### Updating a resource

-The `Update` method on the service class can be used to update a resource:
+The `Update` method of the service class can be used to update a resource:

 ```C#